Achilles Tendinopathy (Achilles Heel Pain)

 Over time, repeated strain can lead to micro-tears within the tendon, causing pain and inflammation.

-Stages of Achilles Tendon Injury
+What Are the Stages of Achilles Tendon Injury

 1. Reactive / Early Stage